openslide/openslide.github.io/docs/devguide/index.md

 rebase -i` and update the branch with `git push -f`, rather than appending fixup commits to the branch.

+OpenSlide uses Git hooks and the [pre-commit][pre-commit] framework to check coding style when you commit.
+To configure the hooks, install pre-commit from your package manager or with `pip install pre-commit`, then run `pre-commit install` in your OpenSlide checkout.
+The pre-commit checks are also rerun as part of OpenSlide's CI.

 Please discuss your changes on the [openslide-users][users-subscribe] mailing list or in a GitHub issue, *before* you are ready to submit them, so that we can help you integrate your code into the existing codebase.